Effective results in under 10 minutes

 Many current isotyping techniques, such as ELISA assays, take a considerable amount of laboratory time and require the testing of all samples for each isotype, thereby substantially increasing the workload.
 To address these problems Bio-Rad presents rapid test assays that can give accurate results.

 Our rodent antibody isotype kit can give you accurate results in under 10 minutes.
-Benefits are:

 Our rodent antibody isotyping kit products are based upon well proven dip-stick technology.
 They contain all the reagents necessary to test antibodies without the need for any instrumentation.